Powers-Brissova-Research-Group/single-cell-app-islets/README.md

 #  Single cell gene expression atlas of human pancreatic islets

-This repository contains R scripts for R shiny web application to browse single cell gene expression data from Shrestha et al., bioRXiv(2021).This expansive dataset contains ~45,000 cells from 5 donor pancreatic islets and provides a comprehensive map of human islet biology.
+This repository contains R scripts for R shiny web application to browse single cell gene expression data from Shrestha et al., JCI Insight(2021), doi:10.1172/jci.insight.151621.This expansive dataset contains ~45,000 cells from 5 donor pancreatic islets and provides a comprehensive map of human islet biology.
 It will be an extremely useful resource that complements existing single cell datasets from human islets.

 ## Installation